mrudinipatel/website/README.md

 ### To Launch 🚀

 Navigate inside the repo and run:

 ```npm install``` (if you don't have npm already)
 ```npm run dev```

 Open the terminal-provided localhost url in a browser of your choice and voilà! 🪄

 ### Ending Notes 💌

 This website is, and always will be, a work in progress!
 As I navigate through life, I’ll do my best to keep it updated with my latest findings — mostly for my own record, but also for anyone curious.
-A section for my co-op experiences and a gallery for my hobbies are currently on my mind — but that’s just some food for thought :)
+A section for my co-op experiences and a gallery for my hobbies are currently on my mind — but that’s just some food for thought (pun intended lol) :)

 Thank you for stopping by <3